CogStack/CogStack-Pipeline/README.md

 ```
 ## History

 This project is an ‘evolution’ of an earlier KHP-Informatics project I was involved with called [Cognition](https://github.com/KHP-Informatics/Cognition-DNC).
 Although Cognition had an excellent implementation of Levenstein distance for string substitution (thanks [iemre](https://github.com/iemre)!), the architecture of the code suffered some design flaws, such as an overly complex domain model and configuration, and lack of fault tolerance/job stop/start/retry logic.
 As such, it was somewhat difficult to work with in production, and hard to extend with new features.
 It was clear that there was the need for a proper batch processing framework.
-Enter Spring Batch and a completely rebuilt codebase, save a couple of classes from the original Cognition project.
-Turbo-laser is used at King's College Hospital and the South London and Maudsley Hospital to feed Elasticsearch clusters for business intelligence and research use cases
+Enter Spring Batch and a completely rebuilt codebase, save a couple of classes from the original Cognition project. cogstack is used at King's College Hospital and the South London and Maudsley Hospital to feed Elasticsearch clusters for business intelligence and research use cases

-Some of the advancements in Turbo-laser:
+Some of the advancements in cogstack:

- 1. A simple <String,Object> map, with a few pieces of database metadata for its [domain model](https://github.com/RichJackson/turbo-laser/blob/master/src/main/groovy/uk/ac/kcl/model/Document.groovy) (essentially mapping a database row to a elasticsearch document, with the ability to embed [nested types](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/nested.html)
+ 1. A simple <String,Object> map, with a few pieces of database metadata for its [domain model](https://github.com/RichJackson/cogstack/blob/master/src/main/groovy/uk/ac/kcl/model/Document.groovy) (essentially mapping a database row to a elasticsearch document, with the ability to embed [nested types](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/nested.html)
- 2. A composite [item processor configuration](https://github.com/RichJackson/turbo-laser/blob/master/src/main/java/uk/ac/kcl/itemHandlers/ItemHandlers.java), that can be easily extended and combined with other processing use case
+ 2. A composite [item processor configuration](https://github.com/RichJackson/cogstack/blob/master/src/main/java/uk/ac/kcl/itemHandlers/ItemHandlers.java), that can be easily extended and combined with other processing use case
  3. Complete, sensible coverage of stop, start, retry, abandon logic
  4. A custom socket timeout factory, to manage network failures, which can cause JDBC driver implementations to lock up, when the standard isn't fully implemented.
 Check out [this blog post](https://social.msdn.microsoft.com/Forums/office/en-US/3373d40a-2a0b-4fe4-b6e8-46f2988debf8/any-plans-to-add-socket-timeout-option-in-jdbc-driver?forum=sqldataaccess) for info.
  5. The ability to run multiple batch jobs (i.e. process multiple database tables within a single JVM, each having its own Spring container